gwDistSys15/dist-sys-exercises/lec-3/discovery/report.md

 ```

 This queries the discovery server for a conversion path between the source and destination
 unit pair and returns the list of hosts and ports along that path.
+It
+returns failure with an optional reason for failure.

 ## Path Response